Crispy Outside, Melty Inside: Tico Cheese Empanadas

 Variations

-You can make all kinds of Costa Rican empanadas with different fillings: shredded beef, potato, bean, bean and cheese, fish.
+You can make all kinds of Costa Rican empanadas with different fillings: shredded beef, potato, bean, bean and cheese, and fish.
 Yum!

 Empanadas are popular throughout Latin America, so you can pretty much find a local variation from any country.
-Many other countries make empanadas from flour dough and then bake them like these empandas mendocinas from Argentina.
+Many other countries make empanadas from flour dough and then bake them like these empanadas mendocinas from Argentina.

 There are also tons of Costa Rican dessert empanadas- they aren’t fried but instead baked and filled with different kinds of fruit.
 I love Pineapple Empanadas and Chiverre Empanadas.